 1897: Rabbi Rudolph Grossman inducted as new Rabbi; a revised Prayer Book introduced and used for many years.

 1899: In a sermon, Rabbi Grossman appealed to the congregation to make the wearing of hats by men optional and to abandon second day of High Holy Day services.

-As Jews began to assume leadership positions in political life and in industry, Jewish identity shifted to a strong emphasis on “being American.”
+as Jews began to assume leadership positions in political life and in industry, American Jewish identity shifted to a strong emphasis on “being American.”
 Those of an older generation were disinclined to pass along fluency in Yiddish to their children and grandchildren.
 This was also an era where Jews served in large numbers fighting for America as US citizens.

-1901: CRS joined the Union of America Hebrew Congregations and became a supporter of Hebrew Union College in Cincinnati
+1901: CRS joined the Union of America Hebrew Congregations and became a supporter of Hebrew Union College in Cincinnati.

 1906: In addition to aiding refugees suffering from persecution in Russia, the congregation helped victims of San Francisco earthquake.